rubyaustralia/roro/2019/09/201909-rorosyd.md

 ## [fit] *`https://weblog.rubyonrails.org/2019/8/15/Rails-6-0-final-release/`*

 ^
 Rails 6 has been release.
-If you haven't checked it out here's a quote from the blog with the headline features
+If you haven't checked it out here's a quote from the blog outlining the headline features
 </br>
 Dealing with incoming email, composing rich-text content, connecting to multiple databases, parallelizing test runs, integrating JavaScript with love, and rewriting the code loader.
 These are fundamental improvements to the fundamentals of working with the web and building fast and fresh applications.
 This is the kind of work we’ve been doing for the past fifteen years, and we’re still at it.